C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 Wikipedia articles include historical narratives about the past.
 In other words, Wikipedia articles tell a story about the past.
 The stories are the result of collaborative writing between Wikipedia users, so each article has a different structure based on various combinations of standardized sections (e.g., chapters, sections, infoboxes, hyperlinks), includes different visual and audio elements (e.g., graphs, videos, images, sounds), and bibliographical references.
 Now, as you have a better understanding of how Wikipedia works, let’s look at the historical narrative of a Wikipedia article.

-> You can reproduce the proposed exercice with an article on the historical event of your choice and in the language you are more confortable with.
+> You can reproduce the proposed exercice with an article on the historical event, personnality or phenomenon of your choice and in the language you are more confortable with.
+Examples may include, without being limited to, the Haitian revolution, the Arab Spring, the Silk Road, Cleopatra, feminism, slavery...

 ### 3.a Deconstructing a Wikipedian narrative on a historical event | 60 Min